-(a) Eligibility for Clinical Clerkships In order to participate in the clerkships in the College of Naturopathic Medicine, students must meet the following criteria:
+(a) Eligibility for Clinical Clerkships To participate in the clerkships in the College of Naturopathic Medicine, students must meet the following criteria:

-- Satisfactory completion of all coursework in quarters 1-8 (or 1-12 for the five-year track) as listed in the Course Catalog - Pass Clinic Entry Skills Assessment (CLTR 4304), which includes passing the Clinic Entry Exam - Attend a Medical Center Orientation - Maintain a current Clinical Training Certificate (CTC) from the State of Arizona Naturopathic Physicians Medical Board.
-The Clinical Training Certificate must be renewed annually for the duration of a student's clinical training.
-If a student fails to renew his/her CTC, they will be dropped from clerkships and are ineligible to continue clinical training until the CTC has been renewed.
-This will result in unexcused absences and may result in failure.
-They will also be ineligible to register for clerkships for the upcoming quarter.
-It is the student's responsibility to maintain a current CTC.
-Note: If a student takes a leave of absence (LOA) that is 60 days or longer in duration, the CTC is no longer valid and the student must submit a new application prior to their return from the LOA. - Maintain a current State of Arizona Fingerprint Clearance Card. - Pass a mandatory drug test that occurs during the first quarter at Sonoran University and be subjected to random testing during their clinical training - Take the Biomedical Sciences portion of NPLEX or comply with existing NPLEX policy (See NPLEX Policy in catalog) - Maintain necessary medical equipment including: sphygmomanometer, stethoscope, otoscope, ophthalmoscope, tuning fork, and reflex hammer - Provide the Clinical Coordinator with a current copy of a Basic Life Support for Healthcare Providers card (BLS) or Advanced Cardiac Life Support card (ACLS), Hepatitis B information, TB screening, MMR (proof of completed twodose vaccine series, immunity, or exemption), fingerprint clearance card, and any other required health information. - Students are required to pass the Student Clinic Handbook quiz as part of CLTR 4304.
+- Satisfactory completion of all coursework in quarters 1-7 (or 1-11 for the five-year track) as listed in the Course Catalog - Pass Clinic Entry Skills Assessment (CLTR 4304), which includes passing the Clinic Entry Exam - Attend a Medical Center Orientation - Maintain a current State of Arizona Fingerprint Clearance Card - Pass a mandatory drug test that occurs during the first quarter at Sonoran University and be subjected to random testing during their clinical training - Take the Biomedical Sciences portion of NPLEX or comply with existing NPLEX policy (See NPLEX Policy in catalog) - Maintain necessary medical equipment including: sphygmomanometer, stethoscope, otoscope, ophthalmoscope, tuning fork, and reflex hammer - Provide the Clinical Coordinator with a current copy of a Basic Life Support for Healthcare Providers card (BLS) or Advanced Cardiac Life Support card (ACLS), Hepatitis B information, TB screening, MMR (proof of completed twodose vaccine series, immunity, or exemption), fingerprint clearance card, and any other required health information. - Students are required to pass the Student Clinic Handbook quiz as part of CLTR 4304.
 These requirements must be met by all students, including transfer and Professional Degree Transfer students.
-Previous enrollment in a clinical training program at another naturopathic college or other medical college does not allow the student to enter the Doctor of Naturopathic Medicine clinical training program without fulfilling all the above requirements, including but not limited to updated OSHA, HIPAA and Handwashing trainings.
+Previous enrollment in a clinical training program at another naturopathic college or other medical college does not allow the student to enter the Doctor of Naturopathic Medicine clinical training program without fulfilling all the above requirements, including but not limited to updated OSHA, HIPAA, and Handwashing trainings.